krishenm94/Pond/Issues.md

 # Issues

-1. Use a GenomeFactory and GeneFactory paradigm to control Organism attributes (closed)
+1. Use a genome factory and gene factory paradigm to control Organism attributes (closed)

 2. Javafy files:
     a.
 Remove Painter as a global variable